The Mt. Olive Difference

 Mt.
 Olive Preschool’s teacher-student ratios are much lower than the state’s minimum standards allow.
 We believe strongly that manageable student ratios enable teachers to maintain a safe and productive classroom learning environment.

 Limited Screen Time

-Twenty or thirty years ago, cartoons only aired on television in the afternoons and on Saturday mornings.
-Now, one can view cartoons 24-hours a day.
-With readily-available home computers, dvd players in cars, smartphones, and digital tablets, children are exposed to video, games and other electronic content early and often.
+With readily-available home computers, DVD players in cars, smartphones, and digital tablets, children are exposed to video, games and other electronic content early and often.
 At Mt.
-Olive Preschool, we believe that children in preschool classes should spend their time exploring, pretending and interacting with teachers and fellow students instead of sitting in front of a screen.
+Olive Preschool, we believe that children in preschool classes should spend their time exploring, pretending and interacting with teachers and fellow students.
 Young preschool minds are just beginning to think abstractly, so many preschoolers don’t understand that screen images and actions are not real.
 At Mt.
-Olive Preschool videos are shown only occasionally when a video complements a lesson or when weather prevents outside play.
+Olive Preschool, videos are shown only occasionally when a video complements a lesson or when weather prevents outside play.